-Through this technique and based on the numbers reflecting in these statements, various types of analysis is happens.
+Through ratio analysis technique and based on the numbers reflecting in these statements, various types of analysis is happens.
 This assessment is with regard to business and operational growth on various time frames, business stability, business solvency and debt capacity, operational efficiency and profitability indications, asset utilization, status of short term and long term liquidity, etc.

-The analysts also try to compare the company’s performance with other company’s in the similar industry segment, or vis-a-vis average industry performance.
+The analysts also try to compare the company’s performance with other company’s in a similar industry segment, or vis-a-vis average industry performance.
 This is to see and confirm whether the company’s performance is good, bad or at par with the industry average.
 How good is the company’s performance as compared to the industry leaders, etc.

 In this area the analysts consider the following things to evaluate the quality of the company: